LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 To that end, I like new content.
 I like new areas, new quests, new NPCs, new weapons, new outfits, new faces.
 You'll find all of that - and a whole lot more - in this list.
 I genuinely hope you enjoy it as much as I do.

 This list is NOT built with Survival Mode in mind.
 I don't play it.
 I don't like it.
-If you want Survival, you should play [Fallout 4 Enhanced Edition](https://www.wabbajack.org/#/modlists/info?machineURL=fallout_4_enhanced_edition).
+If you want Survival, you should play [Fallout 4 Enhanced Edition](https://www.wabbajack.org/#/modlists/info?machineURL=fallout_4_enhanced_edition) or [Life in the Ruins](https://www.wabbajack.org/#/modlists/info?machineURL=life_in_the_ruins).

 Is Magnum Opus for you?
 I don't know, but [this video by DroppedIceCream might help you decide](https://youtu.be/Q2s84pTpkwE).

+**Please read this readme in its entirety.**

+**Please read the FAQ again before reporting an issue or asking me a question.**

+**Please consult the in-game Magnum Opus Beginner's Guide terminal outside Vault 111 before alt-tabbing out to Discord to ask for my help.**

 ---